History of the 1:1

 The Promise of a 1:1 Learning Environment

-Throughout the school's long history, Montclair Kimberley Academy has been committed to preparing students for academic excellence, full, active citizenship and inspired leadership.
-To that end, Signature Programs in Ethics, Core Works and Writing (all instituted more than ten years ago), provide MKA students with a common moral compass, a rich cultural language and essential skills for success.
-To continue this mission in an era of unprecedented change, MKA is committed to equipping its students with the technological fluency and digital citizenship necessary to sustain learning, foster leadership and ensure success.
+Throughout the school's long history, Montclair Kimberley Academy has been committed to preparing students for academic excellence, full, active citizenship, and inspired leadership.
+To that end, Signature Programs in Ethics, Core Works, and Writing (all instituted more than ten years ago), provide MKA students with a common moral compass, a rich cultural language, and essential skills for success.
+To continue this mission in an era of unprecedented change, MKA is committed to equipping its students with the technological fluency and digital citizenship necessary to sustain learning, fostering leadership, and ensuring success.

 MKA has created a 1:1 learning environment where:

 - Teachers, through their own Professional Growth Process, assume responsibility for providing students with appropriate opportunities to use technology as a powerful learning tool.

 - Students assume responsibility for utilizing a powerful active learning tool to best enhance their own learning.

 - Students have equal access to a common technological platform, promoting the development of collaboration skills in the classroom and beyond.